 The platform's "In-State Submissions" filtering option makes casting in your local area easier than ever.

-Here are six tips for casting locally or nationwide:
+Here are six tips for casting locally, nationwide, or worldwide:

 You can post listings on our platform to find actors, singers, dancers, models, musicians, comedians, stunt performers, cabaret acts, mimes, clowns, variety performers, voiceover artists, triple-threats, students, teachers, staff, crew, volunteers, interns, and so much more.
 Even a basic posting will reach thousands of potential candidates.
 But if you'd like to stand out from the pack, the following paid add-ons will help you upgrade and enhance your listing: